-Thailand is rated the least dangerous country in Southeast Asia for travelers.
-A TON of people visit every year from all over the world.
-There is a history of social unrest and violent conflicts in parts of the country, but crimes in tourist areas are super rare.
+There is a history of social unrest and violent conflicts in parts of the country, but crimes in tourist areas are rare.
 As long as you exercise standard travel safety precautions (like staying alert, keeping an eye on your belongings, etc.) you’ll have nothing to worry about.

 It’s important to remember that Thailand is still classified as a developing economy.
-Infrastructure, traffic laws, food standards, and public transportation are not as secure and well-funded as in the US or Europe.
-That doesn’t mean it’s unsafe, just that you should make careful decisions—your Thai local can help you pick out the best hotels, restaurants, and transportation so you know you’re in good hands.
+That doesn’t mean it’s unsafe, only that you should make careful decisions—a Thai local can help you pick out the best hotels, restaurants, and transportation so you know you’re in good hands.

 So, it’s not cool or hipster to get caught in a violent protest.
 Stick to those gorgeous northern regions that everyone visits, and you’ll have a great, safe time.